 What to know:

 Who is Louis Armstrong?
 Louis Armstrong hit his stride in the 1920s as an inventive trumpet and cornet player.
 His style of music was influential in the jazz genre by inserting solo performances into the collective improvisational music.
 Armstrong’s recognizable gravelly voice also made him an influential singer, who also enjoyed scat singing (vocalizing using sounds and syllables instead of actual lyrics).
 Armstrong’s career ended in the 1960s as a famed, popular and highly influential musician who continues to leave his imprint on the world of jazz.
 Learn more about Louisiana’s jazz history.

 Satchmo SummerFest Events and Info:

 Check the official website to get the latest event details.

-Seminars and Speakers: Everyday during the festival, take advantage of the seminars and discussions, featuring a host of speakers, including recording industry icon George Avakian (Armstrong's producer and friend); Michael Cogswell of the Armstrong House and Archives; noted Armstrong scholar and winner of multiple Grammy Awards Dan Morgenstern; writer and Armstrong film collector Ricky Riccardi; and many other sessions with educational and entertaining speakers who knew or were inspired by Louis Armstrong.
+Seminars and Speakers: During the festival, take advantage of the seminars and discussions, featuring a host of speakers that include archivist Ricky Riccardi from the Louis Armstrong House Museum in New York, plus many other sessions with educational and entertaining speakers who knew or were inspired by Louis Armstrong.
+Don't miss Melissa Weber, known to her fans as DJ Soul Sister, interview Grammy winner Nicholas Payton about Louis Armstrong's influence.
 View the seminar options.

 Special Events during the Festival: Visitors can seek out these extra events taking place during the festival.
-Check out the Louis Armstrong Birthday Party, Satchmo Art Show, kids' activities and entertainment, Sunday morning Jazz Mass at historic St. Augustine Church in Tremé, a traditional second line parade, a Trumpet Tribute to close the festival, the Satchmo Club Strut and more.
+Check out the family-oriented Pop's Playhouse for kids and the Jazz Mass and second line parade that follows.